stanleymho/CourseProject/README.md

 ### 1.2.
 Implementation

 _tweetscollect_ uses the [Twitter's standard search API](https://developer.twitter.com/en/docs/twitter-api/v1/tweets/search/api-reference/get-search-tweets) to query against a mixture of the recent and popular tweets for the past 7 days for a given topic.
-Each tweet in the returned result is then reduced to the mininal, and it includes the date, text, language, favorite count, and retweeted count.
-Each API call returns limited number of tweets, and multiple paginations are involved in order to collect all the tweets across 7 days.
-After all the tweets are collected, they are written out to a file in json format.
+Each API call returns a limited number of tweets, and multiple paginations are involved in order to collect all the tweets across 7 days.
+After all the tweets are collected, the tweets are further reduced to a minimum which includes only the date, text, language, favorite count, and retweeted count.
+At the end, the resulting tweets are written out to a file in json format.

 ### 1.3.
 Usage

 To run _tweetscollect_, you must have the _bearer token_ from a _Twitter developer account_.
-Collecting tweets for the past 7-days involves retrieving tens of thousands of tweets from Twitter, and it will takes a few minutes for the tool to run to completion.
+Collecting tweets for the past 7-days involves retrieving tens of thousands of tweets from Twitter, and it will take a few minutes for the tool to run to completion.
 Please be patient!

 Notice that the _Twitter developer account_ has rate limit on the maximum number of requests allowed in a 15-minutes time window, and collecting the tweets for one topic alone might get very close to the limit.
 Hence, in order to use the tool successfully, please run the tool at most once in a 15-minutes time window.